The Bob Hall Legacy Fund

 The Legacy Didn’t End at the Finish Line.

-Today, that legacy continues.
+Bob Hall passed away in April 2026, but his legacy continues.
 Not on a race course, but in the everyday lives of people who need mobility equipment simply to live, work, play, and move through the world with dignity.

 They bring new life to equipment and, more importantly, new opportunities to people.
 I’m proud to have my legacy continue through REquipment.